Revelation 22:10

 earth and says to the world, "It is done, it

-end.
+the end.
 The age in which we live is a temporary circumstance.
-It will end with the
+It will end with

-return of Christ.
+the return of Christ.

 they may have right to the tree of life, and may enter in through the gates